Ethical, Legal, and Professional Conduct

 A grievance must be received not later than forty-five (45) calendar days after the student first became aware of the facts which gave rise to the grievance.

 The formal resolution process must be initiated within sixty (60) days of the decision, action, or events giving rise to the grievance.
-This time limit may be extended by the Campus President or Vice President of Online and Blended Learning if the student initiating the Student Grievance Procedure requests an extension within the 60-day period for good cause shown (an active effort at informal resolution, death in the family).
+This time limit may be extended by the campus president if the student initiating the Student Grievance Procedure requests an extension within the 60-day period for good cause shown (e.g., an active effort at informal resolution, death in the family, etc.).

 Prior to invoking the formal resolution procedures described below, the student is strongly encouraged, but is not required, to make active efforts to resolve matters through professional and direct discussions with the person or persons directly involved.
 These efforts should take place as soon as the student first becomes aware of the act or condition that is the basis of the grievance.
-If unsure of how to proceed, students should enlist the assistance of another member of the school community (advisor, Department Chair/Lead Faculty or designee, Dean of Academic Affairs, campus student affairs officer) to help identify proper courses of action and/or to mediate problems if necessary.
-A student has the right to end this informal process at any time and move to the formal stage of the grievance process as desired.
+If unsure of how to proceed, students should enlist the assistance of another member of the school community (e.g., advisor, department chair or designee, dean of academic affairs, director of student services) to help identify proper courses of action and/or to mediate problems if necessary.

 Since this procedure is an institutional process, not judicial, the presence of legal counsel for any party of the grievance is prohibited.
-This policy is not to be used in substitution for other appeal processes.
+This policy is not to be used in substitution for the grade appeal or other appeal processes.

 A. Initial Review